EmileDqy/Workout-Starter-Pack/README.md

 - Fix the possible errors that can occure with the config file.
 - Use pyQt5's webview in order to render the webpage.
 It'll allow the program to close the window on its own.
 - Add langage files
-- Add online community workshop (for the exercices and the config files)
+- Add online community workshop (for the exercises and the config files)
 - Add customized reminders such as drinking water every hour.
 - clean the code